 - Raised in foster care

-4.What was the primary language spoken in your childhood home?
+- If English was not the primary language spoken in your childhood home, please indicate.

 - If you have you ever been responsible for providing significant and continuing financial or supervisory support for someone else, please indicate.